advocates-close-nyc/Quantum-Asset-Pricing/docs/methodology.md

+# Methodology

-# Methodology\n\nDetails about the methodology used.
+Details about the methodology used.